StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-5.x.md

     2. Once upgraded to TheHive 5.2, your TheHive instance cannot be _downgraded_, meaning you cannot go back to the previous TheHive 5 version you used, unless you restore your data from your TheHive 5.x backup.
     3. When upgrading an existing TheHive 5.x instance, the first application launch will apply a database evolution (schema and data).
 This operation might take some time depending on your database size.

+!!!
+Danger "Using Lucene"
+    Since version 5.1, TheHive does **NOT** support Lucene backend as index engine any more.

+    **Lucene** was an option to handle the data index with TheHive 4.1.x  ; to migrate your index to Elasticsearch, follow [this guide](./operations/change-index.md).

 ## Overview